The best TPRM software for 2026

 Can TPRM software help with SOC 2 and ISO 27001 vendor requirements?

 Yes.
-Both SOC 2 and ISO 27001 expect disciplined vendor oversight.
-TPRM software that maps vendor assessments to framework themes helps you demonstrate ongoing monitoring—not only point-in-time questionnaires.
+Both expect vendor oversight.
+Platforms that map vendor assessments to control themes help demonstrate ongoing monitoring—not only annual questionnaires.

-What return on investment (ROI) should you expect from TPRM software?
+What ROI should you expect from TPRM software?

-ROI typically comes from fewer hours per review, fewer gaps between assessments, and faster procurement decisions.
-Track review cycle time, evidence collection hours, and vendor-related audit findings before and after rollout.
+ROI typically comes from fewer hours per review, fewer gaps between assessments, and faster procurement.
+Track cycle time, evidence hours, and vendor-related audit findings before and after rollout.

 Disclaimer (legal note)

 SecureSlate is not a law firm, and this article does not constitute legal advice or create an attorney-client relationship.
-Platform capabilities change; validate claims in your own procurement process.
+Platform capabilities change; validate claims during procurement.
 Third-party product names are used for identification only and do not imply endorsement.

 Need compliance without the complexity?